HuikaiShao/Awesome-Palmprint-Recognition/README.md

 # Awesome-Palmprint-Recognition [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
-A curated list of articles and codes related to face forgery generation and detection.
+A curated list of articles and codes related to palmprint recognition.

 ## Contributing
 ***

-Please feel free to send me pull requests or email (clp.xidian@gmail.com) to update this list together!
+Please feel free to send me pull requests or email to update this list together!

 ## Table of Contents